Chart Color Schemes

 Population

-Population growth drivers in Fullarton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Fullarton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Fullarton's population is estimated at around 4,698 as of Nov 2025.
-This reflects an increase of 198 people (4.4%) since the 2021 Census, which reported a population of 4,500 people.
-The change is inferred from the resident population of 4,691 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,480 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Fullarton has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the Fullarton statistical area's population was estimated at 4,879 as of Nov 2025.
+This reflects an increase of 379 people since the 2021 Census, which reported a population of 4,500.
+The change is inferred from AreaSearch's estimate of 4,721 residents following examination of ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,614 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Fullarton's growth of 8.4% since the 2021 census exceeded the SA3 area's growth of 6.5%.
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to expand by 620 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, South Australian Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, the Fullarton (SA2) is expected to increase by just below the median of statistical areas analysed by AreaSearch, expanding by 613 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 9.4% over the 17 years.

 Frequently Asked Questions - Population